-It would not be an ideal option of investment primarily for investors who are either
+These would not be an ideal option of investment primarily for investors who are either.

 - Willing to take or can manage higher risk

-- Looking for a high return for their investments
+- Looking for a high return on their investments

-- Looking to invest in a specific choice of the fund since the choice of funds remains with the fund manager.
+- Looking to invest in a specific choice of fund since the selection of funds remains with the fund manager.

 Mr.Raj wishes to invest a sum of Rs.1,00,000